solana-labs/solana/book/src/tower-bft.md

-# Fork Selection
+# Tower BFT

-This design describes a *Fork Selection* algorithm.
-It addresses the following
+This design describes Solana's *Tower BFT* algorithm.
+It addresses the following problems:
-problems:

 * Some forks may not end up accepted by the super-majority of the cluster, and voters need to recover from voting on such forks.